Skin Disorders

 Overview

-Some rare conditions are specific may be representative of an underlying systemic condition in Down syndrome, warranting further investigations e.g.
+Some rare conditions may be representative of an underlying systemic condition in Down syndrome, warranting further investigations e.g.

-• Leukemia cutis or neonatal blistering eruptions, may represent a marker for transient myeloproliferative disorders.
+• Leukaemia cutis or neonatal blistering eruptions may represent a marker for transient myeloproliferative disorders.

-• Carotenemia, is an orangish hue discoloration involving the palms and soles of the feet and the nasolabial folds but sparing the sclera.
-This may occasionally be associated with hypothyroidism, myelodysplasia and diabetes, though more commonly is due to a diet rich in Beta carotene.
+• Carotenemia is an orangish hue discolouration involving the palms and soles of the feet and the nasolabial folds but sparing the sclera.
+This may occasionally be associated with hypothyroidism, myelodysplasia and diabetes, although more commonly is due to a diet rich in Beta carotene.

-• Elastosis perforans serpiginosa, these are scaly red papules a few mm across, arranged in lines or rings a few cm across.
-These usually resolve spontaneously but may be a marker of Moya Moya disease.
+• Elastosis perforans serpiginosa: scaly red papules a few millimetres across, arranged in lines or rings a few centimetres across.
+These usually resolve spontaneously but may be a marker of Moya Moya disease (which is more common in Down syndrome than in the general population).

 DSMIG Guidance